Taoist and Buddhist Meditation

 (Dr. David Clippinger)

 Resident Priest and Leader, was ordained in 2005, and has been leading meditation in Pittsburgh since 2003 (Click here to view Ordination).
 In addition, Shih Tao-Fa is the founder and director of Still Mountain T’ai Chi, and has studied with a number of renowned T’ai Chi masters including Grandmaster Daniel Lee, Grandmaster William C. C. Chen, Master Helen Wu, Grandmaster Dr. Yang, and others, and he has published articles on T’ai Chi, Buddhism, and Taoism in various journals and books.
-He is currently writing The Bliss of Now: Integrating Living, Working, and Being, which includes discussions of meditation and Chi Kung exercises and draws upon his experience as an Ordained Zen Buddhist Monk and the resident Instructor of One Pine Zen Meditation Center, Pittsburgh.
+He has published Cultivating Qi (2017 Singing Dragon Press), which includes discussions of meditation and Chi Kung exercises, the history of Ch’an Buddhism and Energy Practices, and draws upon his experience as an Ordained Zen Buddhist Monk and the resident Instructor of One Pine Zen Meditation Center, Pittsburgh.

 T’ai Chi and Chi Kung are often called forms of “moving meditation” since they draw upon the same focus of deep breathing and body awareness as seated meditation in order to cultivate a deeper awareness of the self.
 Still Mountain teaches forms of T’ai Chi and Chi Kung that are practiced in various Buddhist temples in China including the famous Shaolin and Wu Dang Temples.
 In this respect, Dr. Clippinger recognizes that T’ai Chi training, in its purest form, must focus upon general health, martial skills, and spiritual development, and his background as a Buddhist Monk bears directly upon how he teaches T’ai Chi Chuan.